badamiec3/Practical-Project-Readme/README.md

 * *Finished*
    Any element that is considered to be finished (i.e. works according to its specification) lives in this list.

-## Risk Assessment
-The risk assessment for this project can be found in full here: https://docs.google.com/spreadsheets/d/1WfKQAjsBfErpQOywRmnZbCe6zw7yFxESFB8WhQd69Es/edit?usp=sharing

-Here's a quick screenshot:

-![RiskAssessment][riskassessment]

 ## Testing
 pytest is used to run unit tests on the app.
 These are designed to assert that if a certain function is run, the output should be a known value.
 Jenkins produces console outputs (pictured below) that will inform the developer how many tests the code passed and which tests they failed.